SYSTEM DESIGN - Question

 MongoDB =

-.Memcached = Redis -
+key-value+built-in persistence.Memcached = Redis -

-built-in persistence
+built-in persistence.

 Persistence to disk = you can use Redis as a real DB instead of a volatile cache.
 The data won't disappear when you restart as with Memcached.